Home ยป Topics ยป Garden

 Choose the Perfect Container For Your Garden

 Before you buy any plants, decide on the style, color, and size of your containers.
-For vibrant annual displays on patios and porches, I recommend larger pots.
-They hold more plants, retain moisture better (meaning less watering!), and make a bigger visual impact – and who doesn’t want more blooms?
+For beautiful annual displays on patios and porches, I strongly recommend larger pots.
+They hold more plants, retain moisture better (meaning less watering!), and create a bigger visual impact.
+And really, who doesn’t want more blooms?

 Don’t limit yourself to garden center options!
 I love thrifting for unique containers at flea markets and antique stores.
-You can find some truly special pieces, like this thrifted find I repurposed for my porch.
+You can find some truly special pieces, like this thrifted find I repurposed for my porch and these creative ideas also work beautifully for upcycled designs like vintage strollers and copper boiler pots.

 Container Options: A Quick Guide

-Here’s a breakdown of common container types to help you choose:
+Here’s a breakdown of common container types to help you choose what works best for your space and style:

-• Terra Cotta: Beautiful, but can be pricey, heavy, and dry out quickly.
+• Terra Cotta: Beautiful and classic, but can be heavy and dry out quickly.

 • Glazed Ceramic: Similar to terra cotta but retains moisture better.
 Can be expensive.